 - All international health and social care personnel offered a post will have a valid visa before entry to the UK.

-- Appropriate information about the role applied for will be made available to a candidate at an early stage so international health and social care personnel can make an informed decision on whether to accept a job offer.
+- Appropriate information about the post being applied for will be made available to a candidate at an early stage so international health and social care personnel can make an informed decision on whether to accept a job offer.

 - All newly appointed international health and social care personnel will be offered appropriate support and induction.
 As part of this employers and contracting bodies should undertake pre-employment/placement preparation activity to ensure a respectful working environment for all.

-- Health and social care employers should respond appropriately to applications from international health and social care personnel who are making an individual application.
+- Health and social care employers and contracting bodies should respond appropriately to applications from international health and social care personnel who are making a direct application.

-- Health and social care employers and contracting bodies should record international recruitment activities.
+- Health and social care employers, recruitment organisations, agencies, collaborations and contracting bodies should record international recruitment activities.
 This will support the UK to monitor and measure the impact of international recruitment flows on the health and social care sector in both the country of origin and the UK.

-Each of UK's four nations' devolved administrations adhere to the aims, objectives and guiding principles of the Code of Practice, but holds its own Code of Practice to reflect the different organisational structures in each nation.
+Each of UK's four nations' devolved administrations adhere to the aims, objectives, guiding principles and best practice benchmarks of the Code of Practice, but holds its own Code of Practice to reflect the different organisational structures in each nation.